Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Discussion

-In this paper, we classified tipping point analysis into two key categories based on their data imputation mechanism, namely model-based and model-free approaches.
-We conducted a simulation study to investigate the contributing factors impacting the tipping point results.
-Through varying the data generating scenarios, we conducted tipping point analyses on the simulated data with model-based and model-free approaches.
-The patterns on when tipping points were reached underscore the importance of interplay between these factors.
+In this paper, we classified tipping point analysis seen in practice into two broad categories based on their data imputation mechanism, namely model-based and ad hoc approaches.
+We recall that they rely on fundamentally different assumptions about the censoring mechanism and the underlying event time distribution.
+Model-based approaches typically preserve the structure of the primary analysis model and introduce sensitivity parameters within a coherent statistical framework.
+In contrast, ad hoc approaches often impose direct modifications to observed outcomes or summary measures without explicitly modeling the event time process.
+While such approaches may be simple to implement and transparent, the assumptions they encode can be difficult to justify clinically and may, in some settings, be regarded as implausible representations of the underlying data-generating mechanism.
 Conventionally, the tipping point results are often used to evaluate the robustness of the observed efficacy, i.e., an extreme sensitivity parameter required to tip the result indicates high probability of strong HR favoring the experimental arm.
-However, additional factors that impact the tipping point results also include imputation approach, model specification, number of patients requiring imputation and the relative timing of those censored patients.
-Taking into account these factors during interpretation of the result, stakeholders can improve the reliability and validity of their findings, leading to more informed decision-making.
+Additional factors that impact the tipping point results also include imputation approach, model specification, number of patients requiring imputation and the relative timing of censoring.
+As a result, the magnitude of a tipping point should not be interpreted in isolation, but rather in the context of the assumptions it encodes about post-discontinuation outcomes.
+Taking these factors into account can improve the reliability and interpretability of sensitivity analyses and support more informed regulatory and clinical decision-making.